phildeemed56/ML-Projects/Car Price Prediction/README.md

 Contributing

 Contributions to this project are welcome!
 You can contribute by:

 Reporting issues or bugs

 Providing suggestions for improvement

 Adding new features or enhancements

 Fixing issues or bugs

 Writing tests
-To contribute, fork this repository, make changes, and submit a pull request.